-CMAP has worked with Latino leaders and organizations throughout the region by co-hosting GO TO 2040 Community Conversations, a public involvement component of developing the long-range regional plan.
+CMAP has worked with Latino leaders and organizations throughout the region by cohosting GO TO 2040 Community Conversations, a public involvement component of developing the long-range regional plan.
 CMAP has met with a number of organizations within communities that have significant Latino populations, including Aurora, Cicero, Elgin, Waukegan, and numerous organizations within Chicago.
 We are continuing to reach out to the Latino communities and look forward to learning from all our region's residents how we can envision our future together.
 All Community Conversations are conducted in English and/or Spanish.

 In addition, CMAP sponsored GO TO 2040's "Bold Ideas" pilot contests to get kids thinking and acting creatively about the future.
 Three Chicago schools were selected to participate, including Pulaski Middle School, Carpenter Elementary School, and Whitney Young High School.
 CMAP has also recently begun the Future Leaders in Planning (FLIP) youth leadership development program to teach high school youth about regional planning and create the space for them to be a part of the conversation that informs CMAP planning activities.
 Designed to introduce high school sophomores and juniors from the region to a wide range of urban planning issues, CMAP aims to engender a sense of citizenship and investment in the Chicago metropolitan area.
 The 2008-09 cohort of FLIP reflects the diversity of our region and we look forward to sharing results from this year's program in the future.
-Lastly, The Chicago Community Trust has recently released The Latino Landscape: A Metro Chicago Guide and Nonprofit Directory, a publication that provides additional information about Latinos in the region.

-Next Steps and Further Research
+Next Steps and Further Discussion